 The distribution of fresh surface and subsurface water is important for understanding the planetary hydrological cycle and the management of water resources.
-The measurement of components of the water balance, such as fresh water runoff, soil moisture, precipitation, and evapotranspiration, presents one of passive microwave sensors, such as the Nimbus-7 SMMR and the DMSP SSM/I, there has been relatively little progress in defining and implementing satellite methods for the observation of these parameters.
+The measurement of components of the water balance, such as fresh water runoff, soil moisture, precipitation, and evapotranspiration, presents one of the most difficult challenges to satellite remote sensing.
+With the exception of passive microwave sensors, such as the Nimbus-7 SMMR and the DMSP SSM/I, there has been relatively little progress in defining and implementing satellite methods for the observation of these parameters.
 Discussion of precipitation measurements and of snow and ice cover monitoring may be found in the sections on Atmospheric Sciences and on Cryospheric Research.

-With regard to the measurement of land surface characteristics that control hydrologic responses and are affected by hydrologic change, the Landsat and the French Satellite Pour 1'Observation de la Terre (SPOT) series, as well as the NOAA AVHRR instrument, have provided useful data.
+With regard to the measurement of land surface characteristics that control hydrologic responses and are affected by hydrologic change, the Landsat and the French Satellite Pour l'Observation de la Terre (SPOT) series, as well as the NOAA AVHRR instrument, have provided useful data.
 These applications are discussed in more detail in the sections on the Troposphere, Geology, and Global Biology.
 The data from the Landsat and SPOT systems have not been widely used, however, because of their high cost and the continuing lack of familiarity with the use of satellite data by most hydrological researchers.

 The extensive diurnal variability of fresh water runoff, soil moisture, precipitation, and evapotranspiration means that the EOS-A polar orbit is not well suited for their measurement.
-Nevertheless, a number of the EOSA sensors should provide either direct or indirect estimates of these variables.
+Nevertheless, a number of the EOS-A sensors should provide either direct or indirect estimates of these variables.
 In addition, as discussed in the Atmospheric Sciences section, the TRMM is being specifically designed to measure tropical rainfall.